dwcaress/MB-System/docker/user/README.md

 Note that `/opt/MBSWorkDir` is the initial working directory in the container.
 This location is mapped to the current directory on your host when you launch the system, `/tmp` in the example.

+Note also that `$HOME/.mbsystem.bash_history`, a file created by the script on your host and mounted into a file in the container, is used to help preserve your command history upon re-starts of the container.